OHI-Science/OHI-website/content/news/raster_to_terra.md

 )
 ```

+#### Putting it all together

-Now that we have a workflow that works on a single raster, all we have to do is design a loop that goes through each file and outputs a simple `.csv` file.
+Now that we have a workflow that has been tested on a single raster, all we have to do is design a loop that goes through each raster file and outputs a simple `.csv` file.

 ```r
 dir.create("int") # create an empty intermediate output folder